AES Indiana Project GreenSpace

-Looking to add some native plants to your garden this fall?
+Looking to add some native plants to your garden this Year?

-Purchase plants from our Native Plant Nursery while supplies last!
+COMING SOON: Purchase plants from our Native Plant Nursery This spring, summer, and fall!

 Watch our Digital Application Workshop!
-Director of Community Engagement, Roland Smith, and Vice President of Program Strategies, Joseph Jarzen, talk through the program, the process, and address so frequently asked questions.
+Vice President of Program Strategies, Joseph Jarzen, talks through the program, the process, and address so frequently asked questions.
 Reach out for more info!

 Read below to learn more about what applying for AES Indiana Project GreenSpace means for you, your community, and the earth!